Capsaicin health benefits include pain killing and anti-inflammatory effects.

 Studies from the Cedars Sinai Medical Centre report that capsaicin inhibits the growth of malignant prostate cells by blocking the NF-kB pathway that is active in many types of neoplastic disease.

-In short it would appear that daily ingestion of small amounts of capsaicin from the chili family would have many benefits in both the prevention and treatment of pain syndromes and metastatic disease.
+In short it would appear that daily ingestion of small amounts of capsaicin from the chili family would have many benefits in both the prevention and treatment of pain syndromes; and helping overcome metastatic disease.

 So capsaicin benefits include causing malignant tissue in the prostate to undergo apoptosis; the normal death of cells to maintain a balance between new ones that are growing to replace the old that are dying.

 The neuralgic pain of diabetes and shingles is highly problematic.
-The AMA council on drugs reports that capsaicin creams at a concentration of 25 to 70 parts per 100,000 brings 75 percent relief of these conditions; but interestingly only after four weeks, so be patient.
+The AMA council on drugs reports that capsaicin creams at a concentration of 25 to 70 parts per 100,000 brings 75% relief of these conditions; but interestingly only after four weeks, so be patient.

 Capsaicin depletes Substance P that transmits painful impulses from the sensory terminals in the skin and joints to the central nervous system[2].